aanchalrakheja/Resourcify/README.md

 1) Our aim is to include as many domains as possible and provide multiple choices for resources.
 2) We also plan to include a editor dashboard wherein a user can watch a youtube video and make notes side by side as well as download those notes too.
 3) We also plan to add a BLOG section wherein we will be posting regular updates in the field of technology, some not so common facts and personal expieriences.
 This would help us build a community of like minded people.
+4) We aim to include a facility of liking the resources which help people so that the resouce gets verified and is of more use for people.
+5) We also look forward to taking suggestions from people about the resouces which helped them in their journey and include them in our website with due credit.